About

 June 2024

 The first completed page on this Neocities site, then titled Zemu's World, is a tier list.
-When I make tier lists on TierMaker, I have a lot of thoughts about the things I'm ranking which I desperately need to convey...!
-A YouTube video is too much work, so I coded it instead, hah!
-And of course it looked like shit, it was my first time coding a website lol.
+When I make tier lists on TierMaker, I have a lot of thoughts about the things I'm ranking which I desperately need to convey.
+A YouTube video is too much work, so I coded it instead.
+(As if that's any easier, ha!)
+And of course it doesn't look very aesthetically pleasing.
+After all, it was my first time coding a website from scratch.
 I then promptly went on hiatus because coding is hard and motivation was low.

 July 2024–June 2025

 For about a year this website sat there collecting dust.
 However, I got really into coding custom OC profiles on Toyhouse.
-Thanks to the many talented coders on TH who made templates, I didn't have to start completely from scratch, and it made coding a lot less intimidating!
+Thanks to the many talented coders on Toyhouse who made templates, I didn't have to start completely from scratch, and it made coding a lot less intimidating.

 Also in the same time frame, I started college!
-During my first year, I took a multi-quarter course that required us to make a, yet again, you guessed it, Google Site.
-The theme was digital archive—documenting our experience throughout the school year.
+During my first year, I took a multi-quarter course that required us to make yet another Google Site.
+The theme was digital archive — documenting our experience throughout the school year.
 This time around, I had a lot more freedom when it comes to what content to write, and I had a really fun time working on the website!
 I'm honestly super proud of how to came out <3 This website would become the namesake and foundation for Zemu's Archive, which uses the same color scheme as well as a similar theme/aesthetic.

 July/August 2025